joaovictortes/get_ocorrencias_api_rio/README.md

 **get_atividades:** extracts data by iterating over each **eventoId** obtained from the previous step and consuming "atividades" API to retrieve activity data for each event.

-**to_dataframe:** converts the list with the extracted data into a pandas dataframe.
-It structures and prepares the data for further processing.
+**to_dataframe:** selects only actions from "CET-RIO", converts the list with the data into a pandas dataframe, export to csv.

-**remove_duplicates:** transforms the df by removing any duplicate entries, ensuring data integrity.

-**to_csv:** loads the transformed data into a CSV file.
-It writes the DataFrame to a CSV file.
+**remove_duplicates:** import the recently saved csv, remove its duplicates and save it.

 **RUNNING INSTRUCTIONS:**